Coșeiu: History

-The family acquired estates in several counties, and held high offices in: Salaj, Satu Mare County, Szabolcs and Bereg counties as well.
-For example, in 1430 the Lord Lieutenant of the county Satu Mare was Laszlo Jakcs.
+The family acquired estates in several counties, and held high offices in: Sălaj, Satu Mare, Szabolcs, and Bereg counties as well.
+For example, in 1430 the Lord Lieutenant of Satu Mare County was Laszlo Jakcs.
 In 1526, Michael Kusalyi Jackh attended the national assembly of Rakosi ambassador as the Diet of Bereg County.
 The family name appears in documents in 1345 for the first time, and in the 1700–1800 years on the hilltops of the settlements traces of their castle can be seen.

-In 1635 II.
-György Rákóczi Kusalyban donated a portion an estate to Stephan Serédi Krasna county lord lieutenant, the estate and the mansion soon became the property of the disloyal Szénási Mihaly, the captain of the field army.

-In 1701 April 19, I Leopold King donated the kusalyi estate to baron Peter Serédi.
+In 1635, György Rákóczi Kusalyban II donated a portion an estate to Stephan Serédi Krasna county lord lieutenant, the estate and the mansion soon became the property of the disloyal Mihaly Szénási, the captain of the field army.
+In 1701 April 19, King Leopold I donated the Kusalyi estate to baron Peter Serédi.

-In 1910, 811, the majority of the inhabitants were Romanian, with a significant Hungarian minority.

-In 1992, along with its neighboring villages, out of 1409 inhabitants 721 were Romanian, 672 Hungarian and 16 were Gypsy.